Mechanical Maintenance Technician

 About the COM Program

-College of the Mainland’s MMT program trains students to enter into a high-skill, high-growth occupation.
-Each course combines classroom instruction and hands-on work that is taught by instructors with years of field experience.
+College of the Mainland’s Mechanical Maintenance Technician Program trains students to enter into a high-skill, high-growth occupation.
+Each course combines classroom instruction and hands-on work with instructors with years of field experience.
 Classes meet two nights per week to accommodate work schedules.
-Students completing this program will receive MMT Basic, MMT Intermediate, MMT Advance Occupational Skills Award, and OSHA 10 General Industry Card.
+Students completing this program will receive MMT Basic, MMT Intermediate, MMT Advance Occupational Skills Award and OSHA 10 General Industry Card.

 How to Begin